emmetog/temporary/README.md

 You don't have to call `unset()` or `->remove()`, the directory and all subdirectories will be removed automatically when the script ends.

+**WARNING**: Any and all files or directories that you create inside the the temporary directory or anything you put inside a temporary file will be completely removed when the script ends.
+This is what the library is for, so don't put anything important in there.